 is not a good enough replacement for them), plus promises never to

 link to it.

 Clark Lu in Cambridge is still running his public gateway on kangzhuang.ucam.org but on a personal machine with limited bandwidth.
+This server is currently experiencing problems due to inode exhaustion.
 It has images for Chinese, Japanese, Korean, Greek and Cyrillic.
 If you are using the gateway to read a language, please select the ``Disable all sight-related access options'' box and then the ``Characters'' button.
 Alternatively you can try presets for Chinese or Japanese (I couldn't write a Korean welcome page, but none of the Koreans I met wanted one anyway).

 To install the access gateway on your Web server, you need

 a shell account with sufficient privileges.
 FTP access is

 NOT sufficient.
 If you do not have Unix then you have to